srikanthmekala500/DSA-in-JavaScript/JavaScriptTHEORY.md

 ## Explain passed by value and passed by reference.
  - In JavaScript, primitive data types are passed by value
 - and non-primitive data types are passed by reference.
+## What is Hoisting ?
+-    Hoisting is a JavaScript mechanism where **variables,function declarations and classes are moved to the top of their scope before code execution**.
+Remember that JavaScript only hoists declarations, not initialisation.
+Let's take a simple example of variable hoisting,

+-    However, JavaScript only **hoists declarations, not initializations.
+That means if a variable is declared and initialized after using it**,